Judge declines to delay Trump’s NY hush money trial over complaints of pretrial publicity

 “The situation Defendant finds himself in now is not new to him and at least in part, of his own doing,” the judge added.
 He said questioning of prospective jurors would address any concerns about their ability to be fair and impartial.

+Blanche said the review found 1,223 articles published online about the case from mid-January to late February and that many of them “unfairly and improperly ‘demonized’” Trump.
+However, a chart included in a defense submission included many mentions of terms relevant to the case, such as 207 references to “Manhattan Trial” and 142 to “Hush Money Payments.”

+Trump’s lawyers also blamed key prosecution witnesses Michael Cohen and Stormy Daniels for driving negative coverage of Trump.
+They pointed to Cohen’s withering criticism of Trump on his podcasts and social media feeds and to publicity surrounding the release of a documentary about Daniels, which premiered last month on the NBC streaming service Peacock.

-Prosecutors had objected to Trump’s request.
-Like the judge, they said the publicity wasn’t likely to wane and that Trump’s own comments generated a lot of it.
-Prosecutors also noted that there are over 1 million people in Manhattan, arguing that jury questioning could surely locate 12 who could be impartial.
+Prosecutors contended that publicity wasn’t likely to wane and that Trump’s own comments generated a lot of it.
+Prosecutors also noted that there are more than 1 million people in Manhattan, arguing that jury questioning could surely locate 12, plus six alternates, who could be impartial.

-Trump’s lawyers had lobbed other, sometimes similar, arguments for delays at an appeals court this week.
-All were turned down by individual appellate judges, though the matters are headed to a panel of appeals judges for further consideration.

 Trump’s hush money case is the first of his four criminal indictments slated to go to trial and would be the first criminal trial ever of a former president.

-Trump is accused of doctoring his company’s records to hide the real reason for payments to his former lawyer and fixer Michael Cohen, who helped the candidate bury negative claims about him during his 2016 campaign.
-Cohen’s activities included paying porn actor Stormy Daniels $130,000 to suppress her story of an extramarital sexual encounter with Trump years earlier, which Trump denies.
+He is accused of doctoring his company’s records to hide the real reason for payments to Cohen, his former lawyer and fixer who helped the candidate bury negative claims about him during his 2016 campaign.
+Cohen’s activities included paying porn actor Daniels $130,000 to suppress her story of an extramarital sexual encounter with Trump years earlier, which Trump denies.

 Trump pleaded not guilty last year to 34 felony counts of falsifying business records.
 His lawyers argue the payments to Cohen were legitimate legal expenses.